Holiday-Secret-Santa/Secret-Santa-App/README.md

 ##### Wireframe for Viewing Secret Santa Assignments (Organizer Role)

-This wireframe was designed for the main MVP functionality that will allow for manual secret santa assignment.
+This wireframe was designed for the main MVP functionality that will allow the user to make secret santa assignments.

 <details>
 <summary> 🎨 Click to expand the secret santa assignment wireframe.</summary>